rmarks6767/ts-vite-react-template/README.md

-# ts-webpack-react-template
+# ts-vite-react-template
-Boilerplate project using TS, Webpack, and React
+Boilerplate project using TS, Vite, and React